bbc/peaks.js/README.md

   // Random colour per segment (overrides segmentColor)
   randomizeSegmentColor: true,

-  // Zoom view adapter to use.
-Valid adapters are:
-  // 'animated' (default) and 'static'
-  zoomAdapter: 'animated',

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.
   // See below.